 Employees who are experiencing family violence are encouraged to speak to their manager, any Family Violence contact within the workplace, human resources contact, workplace safety/injury management contact or the Employee Assistance Program (EAP).

-The supports and paid or unpaid leave provided under clause 52 and under the NES do not extend to perpetrators (or alleged perpetrators) of family violence.
+The supports and paid or unpaid leave provided under clause 59 of the Agreement and under the NES do not extend to perpetrators (or alleged perpetrators) of family violence.